-Private Orthopedic Surgery: Ontario
+Private Orthopedic Surgery: Toronto, Ontario

 Toronto Ontario skyline view at sunset

-This page is a practical guide for individuals exploring private orthopedic surgical care in Ontario.
+This page is a practical guide for individuals exploring private orthopedic surgical care in Toronto, Ontario.
 You'll find an overview of public wait times, regulatory considerations, and a list of accredited surgeons practicing in Ontario.

 Credit card mockup